Sound visualization and analysis¶

 First, you can select any part of the wavebar to display it as the current window.
 If you would like to keep the same window size and shift the sound left or right, you can hover the mouse over the wavebar and use the scroll wheel: scrolling down will shift the current window forward, and scrolling up will shift it backward.

 Once you have selected a portion of the file, you can change it using the toolbar’s buttons.
-The forward and backward buttons will shift the current window by
+The forward and backward

 current window, which allows you to view the sound file with varying degrees of detail.
-If you would like to zoom in on on a specific part of the current window, click where you would
+If you would like to zoom in on a specific part of the current window, click where you would

 like your selection to start, and drag the mouse until the end of the selection.
-You can change the current window to this selection by clicking on the Zoom to selection
+You can change the current window to this selection by clicking on the

 button , or by clicking on the middle button of the mouse (i.e. the scroll wheel).

-button allows you to set the current window to the whole file, and the Select window
+Finally, the View whole file button allows you to set the current window to the whole file, and the

-button allows you to select a specific
+Select window button allows you to select a specific

 part of the sound file by setting its start and end points manually.